RedTeamSubnet/RedTeam/docs/template/response_quality_adversarial.md

 ## Response Quality Adversarial Submission Guide

 Example code for the Response Quality Adversarial Submission can be found in the `redteam_core/miner/commits/response_quality_adversarial` directory.

+Download model [unsloth/Llama-3.2-3B-Instruct](https://huggingface.co/unsloth/Llama-3.2-3B-Instruct) and place it in the `redteam_core/miner/commits/response_quality_adversarial` directory. **Remember to include all model files, as miner is prevented from connecting to the internet.**

 Follow the steps below to build, tag, push, and update the active commit:

 ### 1. Navigate to the Response Quality Adversarial Commit Directory
 ```bash